For You — Body

 They Managed Their Weight

 Carrying an extra 40-50 pounds while doing physical labor multiplies every joint stress.
-The force on your knees going down stairs is roughly 3-4x your body weight (research in Journal of Orthopaedic Research).
-At 200 pounds, that's 600-800 lbs on your knees.
-At 250, it's 750-1,000 lbs.
-Every squat, every kneel, every step.
+Activities like squatting and descending stairs multiply the force on your knees several times over compared to standing — meaning every extra pound of body weight creates disproportionate joint stress.
 The techs who lasted kept their weight within a reasonable range — not model-thin, just not carrying an extra transmission's worth of body fat into every job.

 They Slept